-Even though MPEG-21 addresses considerations for adaptation and specifically accessibility by including several relating XML elements into its schema, it seems that it cannot ensure the accessibility of delivered content.
+Even though MPEG-21 addresses adaptation and specifically accessibility by including several relating XML elements into its schema, it seems that it cannot ensure the accessibility of delivered content.
 Instead, this is a fundamental condition for providing accessibility output of the systems involved.
-In other words, it should be able to provide the required infrastructure so that a digital content would be able to obtain the requisite variety for both the content designer, to be able to design accessible content, and the involved systems, to have the required information to deliver an accessible result.
+In other words, it should be able to provide the required infrastructure so that digital content would be able to obtain the requisite variety for both the content designer (e.g., content versions), to be able to design accessible content, and the involved systems (e.g., adaptation mechanism), to have the required information to deliver an accessible result.
 Figure 3 presents the stakeholders related to accessibility.
-From such a point of view, the content provider, the author (also referred to as content designer), the authoring tools, the systems of the content provider and of course the consumer with her/his accompanied interaction profile [29] (preferences, device capabilities etcetera.) are identified and all play a major and cascading role to the iTV accessibility.
+From such a point of view, the content provider, the author (also referred to as content designer), the authoring tools, the systems of the content provider and of course the consumer with her/his interaction profile [29] (preferences, device capabilities etc.) are identified and all play a major and cascading role in iTV accessibility.

-Figure 3.
-Multimedia delivery stakeholders related to accessibility
+Fig. 3 Multimedia delivery stakeholders related to accessibility

-Briefly, the role of the MPEG-21 towards the accessibility of iTV is revealed through the following dimensions:
+Briefly, the role of the MPEG-21 toward the accessibility of iTV is revealed through the following dimensions:

 Alternative content: MPEG-21 offers metadata that allows content providers to provide the content in one or more alternative ways.
-The ways often refer to different modalities and thus, they can include captions, audio descriptions, etc. Digital Content Navigation: In iTV environments, navigation facilities within available content are provided by an Electronic Program Guide (EPG).
-This is actually the interactive portion of the system that offers the required functionality to the user including service (channel) selection / retrieval, programs information and scheduling, profiling / personalizing, rating and/or even acting upon the content.
+These often refer to different modalities and can include captions, audio descriptions, etc.

+Digital Content Navigation: In iTV environments, navigation facilities within available content are provided through an Electronic Program Guide (EPG).
+This is actually the interactive portion of the system that offers the required functionality to the user, including service (channel) selection/retrieval, programs information and scheduling, profiling/personalizing, rating and/or even acting upon the content.